simpleidserver/SimpleIdServer/website/docs/scim20.md

 # SCIM

-The SCIM server acts as a central repository, where different representations are living together such as Users or Groups.
+The SCIM server acts as a central repository where different representations coexist, including Users or Groups.

 It can be used by the [Identity Provider](../glossary) as a provisioning source.
-When a user is created or updated in SCIM then automatically his local account will be created or updated in the [Identity Provider](../glossary).
+When a user is created or updated in SCIM, their local account in the [Identity Provider](../glossary) will be automatically created or updated.

-Only the version 2.0 of SCIM is supported.
+Only version 2.0 of SCIM is supported.

 ## Storage

 The following storage options are supported.
-Each Nuget package contains migration scripts to create or update the database structure.
+Each NuGet package contains migration scripts to create or update the database structure.

 <table>
     <thead>